minkphp/phpunit-mink/docs/remote-code-coverage.rst

 ^^^^^^^^^^^^^^^^
 This is web-server, where website used in tests is located.

 #.
-Install `Xdebug <http://xdebug.org/>`_ PHP extension on web-server
+Install the `Xdebug`_ PHP extension on the web-server
 #.
-Copy ``library/aik099/PHPUnit/RemoteCoverage/RemoteCoverageTool.php`` into web-server's DocumentRoot directory.
+Copy the ``library/aik099/PHPUnit/RemoteCoverage/RemoteCoverageTool.php`` file into the web-server's DocumentRoot directory.
 #.
 Include following code before your application bootstraps:

 .. code-block:: php